openminted/alvis-docker/documentation/guidelines.md

 Note that, what interests us here is using the Alvis plans to make the Alvis modules compatible with OpenMinTeD.
 Plans are used in a general way to define complexe workflows.
 A more complete presentation of how to write plans is available [here](https://github.com/Bibliome/alvisnlp/wiki/Writing-plans).
 {% endblurb %}
 -->

+## Setting up the plan to run on a docker

+In order to run properly inside a dock, we recommend to make the following amendments to the plan and resource files:

+1. Gather all resources in a single-root directory structure, in the following we will call this root directory DATA.
+That means that all resource files, including the corpus, should be included in a subdirectory of DATA.

+2. Change resource paths in the plan to paths relative to DATA.

+That's it.
+Anyway those a are good guidelines for any kind of plan.

+## Running through docker

 The previous plan defines an autonomous and runnable component that can be executed with the following command.
 The `-v` option is used to mount the directory where the input and output data will be accessed by the docker image. `mandiayba/alvisengine:1.0.0` is used to identify the docker image and `alvisnlp` is used to run the alvisengine on the parameters.
 The defined plan is fed as a parameter to the alvis engine.
 ```bash